 Sultry and sapphic.
 More of this, please. - “I want to be your girlfriend.” – girl in red

-Smooth, sexy, and layered with longing. - “Gorgeous”—Taylor ”Swift
+The song is smooth, sexy, and layered with longing. - “Gorgeous”—Taylor ”Swift

 Crushing hard never sounded so fun.